-Does the institution report any degree program, certificate or other academic program to the U.S. Department of Education in clock hours for Title IV purposes?
+Does the institution report any degree program, certificate or other academic program to the U.S. Department of Education in clock hours for Title IV purposes?\

 If Yes, how many academic programs are reported in clock hours?
-(Select "not applicable" if previous question was answered "no.")

-Enter the percentage of first-time, full-time students receiving Pell Grants.
+Enter the percentage of first-time, full-time students receiving Pell Grants.\